shanecglass/llms-for-email-marketing/README.md

 # Marketing email generator - LLM usage & lineage demo
+## Overview
 This repo provides an example LLM app to generate marketing emails to demonstrate how you can establish prompt lineage and response lineage around LLM usage.
 The following instructions should help you get started.
+It is intended to demonstration:
+1. **How you can enable non-technical users (in this case, email marketing professionals) to use LLMs** This app puts a user interface over some of Google Cloud's LLMs APIs for text generation that makes it easier for non-technical users to benefit from LLMs
+2. **Provide some boundaries around how LLMs are used within your company while still leveraging the expertise of users** This app has a narrowly defined use case: Generating marketing emails.
+This is accomplished by providing a place for user input that is part of the prompt while still providing structure around what the prompt will produce by telling it to write a marketing email.
+This provides some boundaries around the use case rather than giving users a "blank canvas" that allows them to generate content for an unsupported use case.
+3. **Begin to implement "prompt & response lineage" by capturing the prompt and response (along with associated metadata) to a Pub/Sub topic**
+This is a first step to implementing full lineage and governance for workloads that use LLMs.
+The Pub/Sub topics used in this app write to BigQuery, allowing you to analyze LLM usage over time.
+4. **How Terraform can be used to support simplified infrastructure deployments**

+**Note** \
 Before you start: Though using a new GCP project for this example is not a requirement, it might be easiest to use a new GCP project for this.
 This makes cleanup much easier, as you can delete the whole project to ensure all assets are removed and it ensures no potential conflicts with existing resources.
 You can also remove resources by running `terraform destroy` after you deploy the resources

 ## Setup